 Major news site TechCrunch has a similar technique.
 Their featured stories get spotlight attention with larger text and thumbnail photos.

 Another vague yet important element is the “send us a tip” link in the top sidebar column.
 Although it blends into the background, this element uses large text and dividers to keep it segmented as close to the top as possible.

 It may seem counterintuitive but blending techniques are often the best ways to coax visitors towards interactivity.

 Call to action elements shouldn’t necessarily blend in.
-However it’s the other elements which do blend that help CTA elements stand out.
+However, it’s the other elements that do blend that help CTA elements stand out.
 A consistent design pattern keeps the page in balance and gives the design a professional slant.

 One element displays the current CakePHP version number.
 The other is a link to the download page.

 They blend naturally into the layout but only one is interactive.
 This is a great design technique to capture attention without being too obtrusive.

 It’s important to work with these ideas for every project you manage.
 What works on one site may not carry over well for another.

 Be flexible and willing to try multiple solutions.
 A/B split testing is always a great technique for designers working on conversion rates.
 But ultimately the more you work on new projects, the more you’ll internalize which CTA design trends fit best for individual audiences.